 In fact, a poor digital experience could mean a dwindling patient pool altogether.
 In fact, a poor digital experience could mean a dwindling patient pool altogether, consumers aged 18-34 said they were 3x as likely Consumers aged 18-34 said they were 3x as likely to consider switching providers over a bad online experience.
 Offering your patients flexible payment options, such as convenient online payment processing, makes your patients much more likely to pay their portion of the bill.

 Moreover, healthcare organizations can influence patient payments by recommending a default payment or suggesting patients pay a larger portion of their bill in fewer installments.

 2. Reduce costs with self-service estimates

 A Healthcare Consumer Study revealed 60% of consumers seek out-of-pocket estimates prior to their visit.

 A Healthcare Consumer Study revealed 60% of consumers seek out-of-pocket estimates prior to their visit.
-If a patient is informed about the financial process, has options in paying for care, and has someone they know to go to with any questions they might have, they are less likely to throw the bill into a stack and forget about it.
-A good financial counseling program can increase patient satisfaction and collection rates, while decreasing back-end expenses.
+If a patient is informed about the financial process, has options in paying for care, and has someone they know to go to with any questions they might have, they are less likely to throw the ball into a stack and forget about it.
+A good financial counseling program can increase patient satisfaction and collection rates while decreasing back-end expenses.

 Patients shouldn’t have to call to find out their expected out-of-pocket responsibility, and your staff shouldn’t have to waste valuable time hunting down said patient’s current individual coverage to generate an accurate estimate.